atro-itu/bdsa-project-newgit/docs/presentation.md

 ## Application Correctness

 Functional:

-1. GIT analyzations has to be stored in a database.

 Manually:

 1. Implement visualizations to your .Net Blazor front-ends that look similar to those in the illustrations on top of the docs.